bipinkarki/StudyAbroad/README.md

 # StudyAbroad
 -
-# This is a complete portal for students who are thinking of abraod eduaction
+# This is a complete portal for students who are thinking of abroad education

 # Start project
 1.npm install